KIRITO-AR/-AI-STUDIO--IMAGE-AND-VIDEO-GENERATION/README.md

 - Open an issue on GitHub
 - Check the documentation in `docs/`
 - Review examples in `examples/`

+## 🛠️ Troubleshooting

+### Common Issues and Solutions

+**Import Errors ("None of PyTorch, TensorFlow >= 2.0, or Flax have been found")**
+- Make sure you're using the correct Python environment where packages are installed
+- Activate the virtual environment: `venv\Scripts\activate` (Windows) or `source venv/bin/activate` (Linux/Mac)
+- Check that packages are installed: `pip list | grep torch`

+**Python Version Mismatch**
+- Ensure `python` and `pip` are using the same Python version
+- Use `python -m pip` instead of `pip` to ensure version consistency

+**MSYS2/MinGW Environment Issues**
+- Create a virtual environment to avoid system package restrictions
+- Use `python -m pip install` instead of `pip install`

+**ONNX Runtime Errors on Windows**
+- The application already includes environment variables to disable ONNX
+- If issues persist, install Microsoft Visual C++ Redistributable
+- Alternatively, uninstall onnxruntime: `pip uninstall onnxruntime onnxruntime-gpu`

+For more detailed troubleshooting, check the [SOLUTION_SUMMARY.md](SOLUTION_SUMMARY.md) and [FIX_INSTRUCTIONS.md](FIX_INSTRUCTIONS.md) files.

 ## 📄 License